-A few years ago, my interest in backgammon peaked as I started collecting Antique Backgammon boards, pieces, dice, etc. I fell in love with Bakelite (the original synthetic, and now antique, plastic) and Crisloid cork sets.
+In 2008, my interest in backgammon peaked as I started collecting Antique Backgammon boards, pieces, dice, etc. I fell in love with Bakelite (the original synthetic, and now antique, plastic) and Vintage Crisloid cork sets.
 At that point I decided that I needed to learn how to play "for real".
 So I read a little, went to a few tournaments and quickly realized how much I did NOT know about Backgammon.
 And now I needed to find live people to play with.
 So once again, I searched for a local game and found nothing.
-I went to NY a few times, I reconnected with the NEBC, but nothing in CT.
-I found out that my fathers fraternity brother used to be an avid player so we conjured up some games and he taught me a few things.
+I went to NY a few times, I reconnected with the NEBC, but still nothing in CT.
+I found out that my fathers fraternity brother used to be an avid player back in the day, so we conjured up some games and he taught me a few things.
 I finally found a group in Stamford, but by the time I signed up, it was too late.
 They shut down.
 So that's when I decided to create a group and see if there were some other players in CT who were looking for a game.
 And of course... there was.

 January 2010, I started the CBC.
 By April we had 20-30 members and by June we were meeting 3-4 times a month.
 We now have over 400 members statewide with weekly and monthly gatherings in different cities, monthly tournaments and a Player of the Year points race.
-In 2013 we became sanctioned by the ABT (an historic moment for CT as it was the first time ever in history) and hosted our first National Tournament which has since grown into an Annual International Tournament.
+In 2013 we got sanctioned by the ABT (an historic moment for CT as it was the first time ever in history) and we hosted our first National Tournament which has since grown into an Annual International Tournament.
 We also offer online portals for information, equipment, tournaments, online gaming and more.
 It's very exciting.

 So we encourage you to find some time to come play a game and say hello.
 All ages and abilities are welcome.
 And don't forget to bring your Grandfathers old board for show and tell... we love to share.